1ncontinentia/Incon-Undercover/README.md

 WHEN NOT IN DISGUISE AS ENEMY:

 When on foot, the following may count as weird behaviour:
-* Wearing a helmet or balaclava
+* Wearing a helmet, HMD or balaclava
 * Running / sprinting (when not under fire)
 * Crouching / crawling (when not under fire)
 * Wearing a uniform that the unit was recently compromised in
 * Smelling of cordite (having shot recently)
+* Raising your weapon

 And suspicious:
 * Wearing a suspicious uniform or vest